 Metaphorically speaking this is quite often true if you are a pessimist, but since I’ve converted to being an optimist, a bit like changing religions, l think I’ve seen the ‘light’.

-It’s a lot like coming up from the bottom of a deep pool, breaking the surface and taking that first long gulp of air.
+It’s a lot like coming up from the bottom of a deep pool, breaking the surface, and taking that first long gulp of air.

 Along with that elated feeling that you’re not going to drown.

-What’s this got to do with anything, you ask?
+What’s this got to do with anything, you ask.

-You can sit back and say with pride; l did that.
+You can sit back and say with pride l did that.

-That metaphorical light, you may ask.
+And that metaphorical light, you ask.

-When you make that first sale.
+When you make a sale.